 Getting an idea of which type of RV you’re after is a good first step toward researching the specific model you want, since manufacturers tend to specialize in certain vehicle body styles over others.
 For example, there are a few travel-trailer-specific manufacturers, like Casita, as well as some who only deal with Class A or Class C motorhomes.

 Still, other manufacturers are opportunists, dipping their toes into each of the most popular RV body styles to cast the widest possible net.
 Either way, achieving a solid understanding of the features and amenities you’re looking for will go a long way towards pointing you to the right RV brand and maker!

 While some manufacturers, like Jayco, offer lines of products featuring the manufacturer’s name (i.e, “Jayco Hummingbird,” other manufacturers, like Forest River, produce wide ranges of RV types and brands which don’t have the actual manufacturer name anywhere on the vehicle body.
-For instance, Forest River is actually the parent company of Coachmen trailers, and they also produce other well-known travel trailer brands like Flagstaff and Cherokee.
+For instance, Forest River is actually the parent company of Coachmen trailers.
+They also produce other well-known travel trailer brands like Flagstaff and Cherokee.

-Another great tactic, of course, is to take multiple camping trips in different types of rigs — which is easy to do, when you’re renting on the peer-to-peer market!
-Unlike the RVs you’ll find at a traditional dealership, which tends to only be brand-new Class A and Class C motorhomes, individual owners list a wide range of vehicle types for rent, which means you can experience many different kinds of RV camping and learn which work best for you.
+Another great tactic, of course, is to take multiple camping trips in different types of rigs.
+Which is easy to do, when you’re renting on the peer-to-peer market!
+Unlike the RVs you’ll find at a traditional dealership, which tends to only be brand-new Class A and Class C motorhomes, individual owners list a wide range of vehicle types for rent.
+This means you can experience many different kinds of RV camping and learn which work best for you.
 Talk about good homework to have, right?